-Following Gov. Baker's extension of school closures in the commonwealth, Malden Catholic will continue distance learning through at least Monday, May 4, 2020.
-During this time of online learning, there will be no school events, after-school activities, or athletics.
-Our school facility will remain closed to students and families until Tuesday, May 5, 2020 (tentatively).
+Following Gov. Baker's extension of school closures in the commonwealth, Malden Catholic will continue distance learning through the end of the school year.
+During this time of online learning, there will be no school events, after-school activities or athletics.
+Our school facility will remain closed to students and families.

 MC Has Taken Additional Action

 Malden Catholic's building and grounds will be closed to all until at least Monday, May 4.
 During this time our leadership team and operational staff will clean and evaluate the grounds until further notice.

 Malden Catholic's campus has undergone multiple deep cleans before we moved fully into remote operations.
 Our facilities staff worked diligently to clean and disinfect common spaces and focused on high touch-point spots.

 To safeguard our students and faculty, Malden Catholic is canceling events open to the general public.

 If a member of the school community - faculty, staff, coach, student, or immediate household member - tests positive for COVID-19, please report this information to the school nurse, Elizabeth Paquette.
 Please call her at 617-645-5331.
 Because this is a matter of Public Health, please provide this information immediately.
 The School Nurse will then notify the Assistant Principal of School Life who will determine the next steps based on privacy and confidentiality.
 The Department of Public Health may also contact the School Nurse to notify of positive cases within the Malden Catholic Community.